LacunaSoftware/docs/docs.en-us/articles/amplia/on-premises/docker/index.md

 [!include[Pull images](../../../../../includes/amplia/docker/pull-images.md)]

 > [!NOTE]
-> This steps is not really necessary, as the images would be pulled automatically on the next command.
+> This step is not really necessary, as the images would be pulled automatically on the next command.
 However, it
 > avoids transient errors during deployment since not every orchestrator honors the `depends_on` instructions.

 Deploy the Amplia stack: